-Note that you should run your Network Server with user authentication enabled.
-For details on how to enable user authentication, please see "Working with user authentication" in the Derby Developer's Guide.
+Note that you should run your Network Server with user authentication and user authorization enabled.
+For details on how to enable user authentication, see "Working with user authentication" in the Derby Developer's Guide.
+For information on user authorization, see "Users and authorization identifiers" and "User authorizations" in the Derby Developer's Guide.